- Environmental Vision 2050

 Conservation Activities at Shiga Works

 In terms of site area, the Shiga Works is one of the largest land users in Shiga Prefecture.
-A survey of ecosystems within the Shiga Works confirmed 699 native species, and 53 rare and endangered species.
+A survey of ecosystems within Shiga Works confirmed more than 700 native species, and over 50 rare and endangered species.
 In order to preserve this precious natural environment for subsequent generations, we have established a biodiversity preservation activity called the “Yui Project” to promote communication both within and outside the company, and we are pursuing various conservation initiatives.

 Results of Ecosystems Survey（rare and endangered species）